jasperf/alternative-dropbox-account/README.md

 ```

-This repo is based on [tutorial by Damine](https://www.maketecheasier.com/run-multiple-dropbox-accounts-in-mac-and-linux/)
+This repo is based on tutorial by Damien's blog [maketecheasier]](https://www.maketecheasier.com/run-multiple-dropbox-accounts-in-mac-and-linux/)